CBranagan/README-generator/README.md

   ## Installation

-  When you clone this repo to your local machine, make sure to run npm install before trying to run the application.
+  After cloning the application from the github repo, you will need to naviagte to the root directory and run npm install.
+Then you will be able to run the app with Node.

   ## Usage

-  Self Explanatory, follow prompts
+  none

   ## Credits

-  None
+  none